 Further reading and help

-The website Snow Carbon, run by ski journalist Daniel Elkan, tells you everything you need to know about getting to the slopes without flying.
+Also highly recommended is Snow Carbon, run by ski journalist Daniel Elkan, which tells you everything you need to know about getting to the slopes without flying.
 Daniel puts the train to the test in a race with a ski-journalist friend, to see who can reach the hottub at their Méribel resort first.
 Find out who won here.

 Read about how Flight Free UK director Anna Hughes travelled to the Swiss Alps by train here.